cgarbin/cgarbin.github.io/_posts/2021-04-26-machine-learning-interpretability-feature-attribution.md

 At first glance, it looks like Bob contributes 50 to the profit: in line 2 we see that Anne contributes 10 to the profit and in line 5 the profit of Anne and Bob together is 60.
 The conclusion would be that Bob contributed 50.
 However, when we look at line 4 (only Charlie) and line 6 (Bob and Charlie), we now conclude that Bob contributes 40 to the profit, contradicting the first conclusion.

 Which one is correct?
 Both.
-We are interested in the contribution of each employee when they are working together. _This is a collaborative game_.
+We are interested in each employee's contribution when they are working together. _This is a collaborative game_.

-To understand the individual contributions, we start by analyzing all possible paths to go from no employee to all three of them.
+To understand the individual contributions, we start by analyzing all possible paths to go from no employee to all three.

 | Path | Combination to get to all employees |
 | -: | :- |